hegworks/tanim/docs/tanim-wiki.md

 void Draw();
 ```

 Renders the Tanim editor window.
 Call every frame between `ImGui::NewFrame()` and `ImGui::Render()`.
 Safe to call even when no timeline is open.
+The Tanim window will only appear if a timeline has been opened with [OpenForEditing()](#tanimopenforediting).

 #### tanim::UpdateEditor